 What types of damages can I be compensated for?

 Every case is different but generally speaking the following damages you can be compensated for:

 An attorney can best evaluate your case and determine what you deserve for compensation.

 If I am a passenger on a bus, do I have any special protections?

 Yes, as a passenger, you do have special protections that other people injured by buses do not.
 A bus is considered a “common carrier” and therefore owe the utmost duty of care to you.

 What types of vehicles are considered common carriers?

 California law broadly defines “common carriers” to include buses, taxis, trains, LRVs, ferries, airplanes and even certain amusement park rides.

 Getting injured in a bus accident can take a severe financial, physical and emotional toll on your life.
 Dealing with the investigation, insurance companies and police shouldn’t be something you add on to this stressful moment.
-A skilled and experienced personal injury & accident attorneys are better equipped to handle your case than you are.
+Skilled and experienced personal injury and accident attorneys are better equipped to handle your case than you are.